Pinafore/nlp-hw/knn/README.md

 Coding (20 points):

 1. (Optional) Store necessary data in the constructor so you can do classification later.
 1. Modify the _majority_ function so that it returns the *value* associated with the most *indices*.
+If there's a tie, return the one that's alphabetically first.
 1. Modify the _classify_ function so that it finds the closest indicies to the query point.
 1. Modify the _confusion matrix_ function to classify examples and record which number it got right.